-- (a) A child's attorney or best interests attorney shall participate in the proceeding to the full extent necessary to represent the child. - (b) The duties of a child's attorney or best interests attorney include: - (1) meeting with the child and ascertaining, in a manner appropriate to the child's developmental level, the child's needs, circumstances, and views; - (2) consulting with any court-appointed advisor for the child; - (3) investigating the facts relevant to the proceeding to the extent the attorney considers appropriate, including interviewing persons with significant knowledge of the child's history and condition and reviewing copies of relevant records; - (4) providing advice and counsel to the child;
+- (a) A child's attorney or best interests attorney shall participate in the proceeding to the full extent necessary to represent the child. - (b) The duties of a child's attorney or best interests attorney include: - (1) meeting with the child and ascertaining, in a manner appropriate to the child's developmental level, the child's needs, circumstances, and views; - (2) consulting with any court-appointed advisor best interests advocate for the child; - (3) investigating the facts relevant to the proceeding to the extent the attorney considers appropriate, including interviewing persons with significant knowledge of the child's history and condition and reviewing copies of relevant records; - (4) providing advice and counsel to the child; - (5) informing the child of the status of the proceeding and the opportunity to participate and, if appropriate, facilitating the child's participation in the proceeding; - (6) reviewing and accepting or declining to accept any proposed stipulation for an order affecting the child and explaining to the court the basis for any opposition; - (7) taking action the attorney considers appropriate to expedite the proceeding and the resolution of contested issues; and - (8) when if the attorney considers it appropriate, encouraging settlement and the use of alternative forms of dispute resolution and participating in such processes to the extent permitted under the law of this state. - (c) When the court has appointed both a child's attorney and a best interests attorney for a child under Section 9(c), the court and the attorneys shall confer to determine how the attorneys will perform their common duties under this [act].

-1 (5) informing the child of the status of the proceeding and the opportunity to 2 participate and, if appropriate, facilitating the child's participation in the proceeding; 3 (6) reviewing and accepting or declining to accept any proposed stipulation for ar 4 order affecting the child and explaining to the court the basis for any opposition; 5 (7) taking action the attorney considers appropriate to expedite the proceeding 6 and the resolution of contested issues; and 7 (8) when the attorney considers appropriate, encouraging settlement and the use 8 of alternative forms of dispute resolution and participating in such processes to the extent 9 permitted under the law of this state.
-10 Alternative B 11 The common duties of the child's attorney and best interests attorney are set forth in 12 [insert reference to court rule or administrative guideline].
-13 End of Alternatives 14 15 16 17 Legislative Note : In states where the duties of attorneys can be prescribed only by court rule or administrative guideline and not by legislative act, the duties listed in Section 11 should be adopted by the appropriate measure and identified in the bracketed portion of this section under Alternative B. 18 Comment 19 20 21 22 23 24 25 26 27 28 The general duties of an attorney, whether serving as the child's attorney or as best interests attorney, include developmentally appropriate communication with the child and interviews of all parties and persons likely to have significant knowledge of the child's circumstances.
-The attorney should investigate the case fully while still complying with ethical restrictions on contact with represented parties; conversely, the attorney should ensure that other parties respect the ethical restrictions arising from the fact that the child is represented in the proceeding.
+The common duties of the child's attorney and the best interests attorney are set forth in [insert reference to court rule or administrative guideline].

+Legislative Note: In states where the duties of attorneys can be prescribed only by court rule or administrative guideline and not by legislative act, the duties listed in Section 11 should be adopted by the appropriate measure and identified in the bracketed portion of this section under Alternative B.

+Most of the key responsibilities of legal representation are common to the child's attorney and the best interests attorney.
+The general duties of an attorney, whether serving as a child's attorney or a best interests attorney, include developmentally appropriate communication with the child and interviews of all parties and persons likely to have significant knowledge of the child's circumstances.
+The attorney should investigate the case fully while still complying with ethical restrictions on contact with represented parties; conversely, the attorney should ensure that other parties respect the ethical restrictions arising from the fact that the child is-represented has legal representation in the proceeding.
 The attorney is in a pivotal position in negotiations and should attempt to resolve the case in the least adversarial manner possible.
-Both the child's attorney and the best interests attorney have the duty to advise and counsel the child and review proposed settlements on behalf of the child.
+Both a child's attorney and a best interests attorney have the duty to advise and counsel the child and review proposed settlements on behalf of the child.
 Similarly, lawyers should be cognizant of children's sense of time and should expedite the proceedings to achieve a prompt resolution whenever feasible.